 A PhD student must submit a thesis which deals with a topic from the list of subject disciplines.

 - The departmental Postgraduate Committee reserves the right to decide if the applicant is suitable for postgraduate studies based on the academic transcript and required application documentation.
 The Department has limited supervisory capacity and only accepts candidates for whom it is able to provide supervision.
-The applicant must intend to do research in the domain of construction management, must determine the research focus area and a potential supervisor and confirm the potential supervisor’s availability (consult departmental website for research focus areas, potential supervisors, as well as required application documentation and procedures).
+The applicant must intend to do research in the domain of quantity surveying, must determine the research focus area and a potential supervisor and confirm the potential supervisor’s availability (consult departmental website for research focus areas, potential supervisors, as well as required application documentation and procedures).

 - An applicant in possession of a master’s degree by coursework may be requested by the departmental Postgraduate Committee to complete a research methodology course prior to commencing studies.